Police Internships

 To be eligible for internship consideration, you must be an active college student working to complete a degree, and the internship is part of an assigned curriculum at your college.
 Please be sure to read this entire page before applying.

-Police Internship
+Police Officer Summer Internship

 Benefits